KenSciResearch/fairMLHealth/docs/Evaluating_Fairness.md

 Just as data and model performance can drift over time, so too can prediction fairness.
 We recommend integrating fairness evaluation with your modeling pipeline as a form of continuous process improvement.
 By regularly evaluating multiple measures of fairness at once you can ensure that it continues to meet the expectations of the stakeholders.

-For more examples of fairness measurement using the FairMLHealth tool, see the [Example-Template-BinaryClassificationAssessment Notebook](../tutorials_and_examples/Example-Template-BinaryClassificationAssessment.ipynb) in our tutorials_and_examples section.
+For more examples of fairness measurement using the FairMLHealth tool, see the [Evaluating Fairness in Binary Classification Tutorial Notebook](../tutorials_and_examples/Tutorial-EvaluatingFairnessInBinaryClassification.ipynb), [Example-Template-BinaryClassificationAssessment Notebook](../tutorials_and_examples/Example-Template-BinaryClassificationAssessment.ipynb) in our tutorials_and_examples section.
 There are also a number of additional references at the bottom of this page, as well as in our [Documentation Folder](../docs/README.md).

 # References

+## Additional Resources and Tutorials <a id="additional_resources"></a>

+[Fairness Indicators](https://www.tensorflow.org/tfx/fairness_indicators) - A TensorFlow-enabled suite designed for simulation of long-term effects caused by the implementation of a machine learning model.

+["A Tutorial on Fairness in Machine Learning" by Ziyuan Zhong](https://towardsdatascience.com/a-tutorial-on-fairness-in-machine-learning-3ff8ba1040cb) - A popular reference with additional background on fairness metrics.

+["How to define fairness to detect and prevent discriminatory outcomes in Machine Learning" by Valeria Cortez](https://towardsdatascience.com/how-to-define-fairness-to-detect-and-prevent-discriminatory-outcomes-in-machine-learning-ef23fd408ef2#:~:text=Demographic%20Parity%20states%20that%20the,%E2%80%9Cbeing%20shown%20the%20ad%E2%80%9D) - Another source for background on fairness metrics.

 ## Citations
 <a id="agniel2018biases"></a>
 Agniel D, Kohane IS, & Weber GM (2018).
 Biases in electronic health record data due to processes within the healthcare system: retrospective observational study.
 Bmj, 361.
 Retrieved from [https://www.bmj.com/content/361/bmj.k1479](https://www.bmj.com/content/361/bmj.k1479)